-Implementing an ISO 9001 system represents a major effort.
-However, all of that effort can represent a significant shift for a business – from quantity to quality.
-And this could make sure your business gets the desired results.
-Do you know how to build an ISO 9001 compliant program?
+Implementing an ISO 9001 system represents a major change and commitment to quality.
+All of that effort can represent a significant strategic shift for a business – from quantity to quality.
+And this could make sure your business gets more effective in achieving desired results.
+How do you become ISO 9001 compliant?

 But to do this you need to put a framework in place that spotlights performance and performance improvement.

-To effectively build an ISO 9001 compliant program and meet the requirements, your organization should carry out a strong process:
+To effectively build an ISO 9001 compliant program and meet the requirements, your organization should carry out a strong process that must start at the top with strong management commitment to quality:

 Once you’ve identified your company’s need for compliance, it is essential for top management to get on board.
 Management can ensure that quality is documented, demonstrable, effective and maintained.

-The appropriate personnel should then review the standards for their industry and work to meet those requirements with organized documentation.
-Personnel can then develop, implement and maintain a set of quality systems and procedures to satisfy the ISO 9001 requirements.
+The appropriate personnel should then review the various standards in their industry and work to meet those requirements.
+Personnel can then develop, implement and maintain a set of quality systems and procedures to satisfy ISO 9001 requirements.
+It is not just about the requirements, it’s about the results and how ISO 9001 can make your company more competitive.

 To build an ISO 9001 compliant program and meet the requirements, your organization can begin with effective training for how to create well-defined processes.
 You will first want to learn how to identify the objectives necessary to deliver top results.
-And then you will be ready to put those processes to work.
+Best practice for building ISO 9001 programs is to perform a Gap Analysis so you will understand what is needed to put those processes to work.

 After you’ve implemented the ISO program, you should monitor and measure the processes against your own objectives.
 You can build an effective management system that objectively shows what you’re doing right and wrong.
 To learn how, you can take advantage of an Internal Auditor skills class and learn how to bridge the gap and move toward continual performance improvement.